-Applied Consumer Economics enables students to apply economic principles to their individual, family, workplace, and community lives.
-A project-based approach that utilizes higher order thinking, communication, leadership, self-determination and management processes is recommended to strengthen the understanding and application of consumer economics issues.
-The course focuses on interrelationships among economic principles and individual and family roles of exchanger, consumer, producer, saver, investor, and citizen.
-Economic principles to be studied include scarcity, supply and demand, market structure, the role of government, money and the role of financial institutions, labor productivity, economic stabilization, and trade.
+Grade Level: 9-12 Applied Consumer Economics enables students to apply economic principles to their Course # 5334Apl individual, family, workplace, and community lives.
+A project-based approach that utilizes Applied Units: 1 Maximum higher order thinking, communication, leadership, self-determination and management processes is recommended to strengthen the understanding and application of Counts as an Employability or consumer economics issues.
+The course focuses on interrelationships among economic Social Studies requirement for principles and individual and family roles of exchanger, consumer, producer, saver, the Certification of Completion investor, and citizen.
+Economic principles to be studied include scarcity, supply and demand, market structure, the role of government, money and the role of financial Prerequisite: None institutions, labor productivity, economic stabilization, and trade.